 There is a fresh Mizithra cheese version and an aged one.
 Fresh Mizithra is white, moist, and creamy with a sweet milky taste.
 You can use it as a table cheese or crumble it over fruit with honey as a dessert.
 Aged Mizithra cheese tastes salty and is often crumbled over casseroles, pasta, and salads.

 Substitutes for mizithra cheese are highly sought after these days.
 That’s probably because Mizithra cheese is a bit difficult to find.
 So, if you are looking for Mizithra cheese substitutes, here are a few you can try.

 1. Mascarpone Cheese

-Mascarpone cheese is an Italian cheese that’s slightly sweet, creamy, and spreadable.
+Mascarpone cheese is a slightly sweet, creamy, and spreadable Italian cheese.
 And it also contains a high amount of saturated fat.
 Therefore, it’s best to consume it as a treat.

 It’s made from heavy cream and is used as a topping on desserts like cheesecake and fruit salads.
 You can also add Mascarpone to savory dishes such as soups to thicken them.